rockettheme/docs/Docs/wordpress/plugins/roksprocket/layout_modes.md

 -----
 ![][content]

 RokSprocket has the ability to pull content from a number of content providers that work within WordPress.
-Most site administrators will use WordPress as the content provider for RokSprocket as it pulls articles from your primary WordPress install and arranges them to meet your needs.
+Most site administrators will use WordPress as the content provider for RokSprocket as it pulls posts from your primary WordPress install and arranges them to meet your needs.

 Alternatively, RokSprocket supports the following content providers: